 Today, the village of Elizabeth, Ill., sits on U.S. 20, the well-trod path that brings hordes of Chicagoans to this picturesque corner of Illinois, across the Mississippi River from Dubuque.

-But 175 years ago, it was an isolated lead-mining settlement whose residents had followed the Apple River up from the
+But in 1832, it was an isolated lead-mining settlement whose residents had followed the Apple River up from the

 In May, they heard that Black Hawk had headed north and killed a dozen militiamen near present-day Rockford, Ill.